testissimo/testissimo.github.io/documentation/getting-started.md

 ## Go Throught Documentation

-We strongly reccomend to go through documentation, you don't have to read all of it, but you should learn about concept of writting tests in testissimo, it is crucial, and you will save many work hours in future.
+We strongly recommend to go through the documentation, you don't have to read all of it, but you should learn about the concept of writing tests in testissimo, it is crucial, and you will save many work hours in future.